 Another development in the sector is the overwhelming emergence of marketplaces – in Spain alone there are over 20.
 Certain marketplaces have been designed specifically for legal technologies, acting as a sort of verification mechanism for lawyers and firms to have an element of confidence and trust in the tech they buy.
 On the other hand, there are also marketplaces that connect lawyers with clients, such as UpCounsel in the US (which has received over $20 million in investment) and elAbogado.com in Spain (which just received $800,000 in investments in 2019).

-Most products are currently being developed outside of the market.
+As regards technology used in law firms, most products are currently being developed outside of the market.
 It is mainly tech firms or lawyers who are branching off to create their own startups, rather than law firms – despite being in the best position to be making such moves.

 These marketplaces have a huge potential to break down the barriers for adopting legal technology.
 From a lawyer’s perspective, the three biggest barriers surrounding the use of legal tech are price, lack of qualified personnel to implement it, and the fact that other objectives take priority.
 From legal tech’s perspective, their biggest problems lie not only in the cost of their technologies, but also in the lack of market confidence as well as the highly specialized nature of most legal technologies.
 If a marketplace could bring the best technologies together and help the firms to sell them to law firms, then they could have the potential to play a highly influential role in bringing the legal industry into the 21st century.